Marlin Stutzman

-Marlin Andrew Stutzman (born August 31, 1976) is an American politician who was a member of the United States House of Representatives, representing Indiana's 3rd congressional district, from 2010 to 2017.
-A Republican, Stutzman previously served as a member of the Indiana House of Representatives from 2002 to 2008, representing district 52, and as a member of the Indiana Senate, representing the 13th district, from 2009 to 2010.
+Marlin Andrew Stutzman (born August 31, 1976) is an American politician who has served as the U.S. representative from Indiana's 3rd congressional district since 2025, having previously represented that district from 2010 to 2017.
+A member of the Republican Party, Stutzman previously served in the Indiana House of Representatives from 2003 to 2009 and in the Indiana Senate from 2009 to 2010.

-Stutzman was a candidate in the 2010 U.S. Senate election, but was defeated in the primary election in May 2010 by former Senator Dan Coats.

 Early life, education and career

-Stutzman is a fourth-generation farmer who grew up on a farm located in both St. Joseph County, Michigan and LaGrange County, Indiana.
+Stutzman is a fourth-generation farmer who grew up on a farm located in both St. Joseph County, Michigan, and LaGrange County, Indiana.
 He graduated from Lake Area Christian High School located in Sturgis, Michigan in 1994.
-He attended Glen Oaks Community College (in 1999) and Tri-State University, currently known as Trine University (from 2005–07).
-He did not graduate from either school.
+He attended Glen Oaks Community College (in 1999) and Tri-State University, currently known as Trine University (from 2005 to 2007).
 As co-owner with his father, Albert, he runs Stutzman Farms, farming 4000 acre in the Michiana area.
 He is also owner of Stutzman Farms Trucking.